Applicants are eligible to apply for a PBF Fellowship if at the time of application they are:

 - Applicants must be approved by their department to apply for the PBF Fellowship.
 Institutions may have no more than three Parker B. Francis Fellows in a single department at a given time, a department may submit no more than two applications annually, and a mentor may only sponsor one application annually.

-- Individuals are ineligible for a PBF Fellowship if they are the principal investigator on an NIH K or R series research grant at the time of application.
+- Individuals are not eligible for a PBF Fellowship if, at the time of application, they are or have been principal investigator on an NIH K or R series research award or other nationally competitive research award at a comparable level.
 PBF Fellows in the second or third year of their Fellowship, who receive an NIH K or R series award or similar grant, may request approval to retain the Fellowship and to reallocate a portion of the Fellowship salary support to supplies or other research costs.

 - PBF Fellows are required to have at least 75 percent of their time available for research.